Megakuul/XMemo/README.md

 🏆 Play memory games against other players and compete in the leaderboard.🏆

 🚀 Built stateless and designed to scale horizontal in Kubernetes Workloads 🚀

+## Important

+Even though this application is not "insecure", you should always be aware that it contains some design decisions that are aimed at simplifying processes rather than making them very secure.

+Don't take this code as a example for applications working with highly sensitive data!

 ## Deployment